jakwuh/webtip/tips/14-09-2017/Readme.md

 [There are a lot][2]:

 - Author-written / 3rd party JS is allowed **only in iframes having different domain** (for security reasons).
-This means an AMP page itself will work well without JS at all
+This means an AMP page itself will work without JS at all
 - All JS scripts must be asynchronous
 - All static content should have their sizes defined in a markup
 - All CSS must be **inlined**